This website is designed as an online supplement of learning materials for the Chatham University MBA course BUS577 Information Systems and Analytics.

 5. Produce IT recommendations based on comprehensive assessments of cost, benefits, risks and alternatives. (by working on the team project)

 The Austin et al. text is really a fiction novel.
 This text provides the storyline of the course.
 Each chapter is based on a real Harvard Business case study on IT issues.
 Individually you will read several chapters a week, and answer reflection questions (i.e., Individual Assignments) as a way to prepare for case discussions.
 You will also participate in weekly case discussions.
 Click the image below to purchase the book from the publisher, or contact Chatham's Bookstore.
 Please be sure to get the 2016 Updated Edition.

 The Gallaugher text is a traditional textbook which introduces concepts, definitions, and tools you can use for analyzing cases in the Austin book.
 Individually you will read several chapters a week, and take weekly quizzes based on the text.
 You should actively use the Gallaugher text as a resource for your case analyses and team project.
 This book is available online, as a black-and-white paper copy, or a color copy.
-Click the image below to purchase the book from the publisher, or contact Chatham's Bookstore.
-Please be sure to get v4.0
+Click here to purchase the book from the publisher, or contact Chatham's Bookstore.
+Please be sure to get v6.0